-Another factor these physical activities have in common: your body will be exhausted and worn out afterward, and you may need to take it slowly until you receive the all clear from your health care practitioner.
+Your body will be exhausted and worn out afterward, and you may need to take it slowly until you receive the all-clear from your health care practitioner.

 “Being active again can boost your energy, restore muscle tone, condition the abdominal muscles, prevent lower back pain, and help stave off postpartum depression,” says Dorsey, who teaches postnatal fitness classes.